JamesBerg1956/responsive-portfolio/README.md

 The following homework assignment will demonstrate compentency using the Bootstrap grid system and responsive design using media queries
 The following tasks will be achieved:

+X edit README.md with project description

 navbar
-   replace "Your Name" header with my name in navbar across all pages change order of links in navbar across all pages to match wireframe change background color of navbar across all pages to match wireframe resize text of navbar text across all pages to match wireframe
+   X replace "Your Name" header with my name in navbar across all pages change order of links in navbar across all pages to match wireframe change background color of navbar across all pages to match wireframe resize text of navbar text across all pages to match wireframe